glbala87/ELLA_tool/docs/manual/classification-section.md

 [[toc]]

 This section is where you review the information from other sections, summarise your findings, add ACMG criteria and set a classification.
 In other words, for variants with no pre-existing interpretation, you should review the other sections first.
-The reason it comes first is to make conclusions from any previous interpretations immediately visible when you open a variant.

 ## Evaluation and Report: Summarising comments